xeolabs/xeogl/src/_renderer/README.md

-Private renderer at the core of xeoEngine
+Private renderer at the core of xeogl